“No Bridge = No Problem!” It’s what makes Daufuskie Island So Unique.

 In addition to beautiful sunrises, Bloody Point Beach is also known for beautiful driftwood.

-Where to stay and what to eat
+Where to stay and what to eat on Daufuskie Island.

 More importantly, no “haints” would dare enter, not with the color “heaven blue” painted outside the cottage.